 IMPRESS is here to impress!
 We are heading towards a fossil-free future with the European know-how.
-IMPRESS will integrate selected key technologies to refine plant-based material into multiple sustainable chemicals and materials that can replace fossil-based products.
+IMPRESS has integrated selected key technologies to refine plant-based material into multiple sustainable chemicals and materials that can replace fossil-based products.
 Related technologies will be substantially improved in order to provide a better future for both us today and the generations to come.

-IMPRESS will create a new hybrid biorefinery process.
-It means that we will research and combine selected key technologies and use them to refine renewable resources such as forestry and agricultural residues into multiple sustainable chemicals and materials that can replace fossil-based products.
+IMPRESS has created a new hybrid biorefinery process.
+It means that we researched and combined selected key technologies and used them to refine renewable resources such as forestry and agricultural residues into multiple sustainable chemicals and materials that can replace fossil-based products.

-The aim is to find ways to produce sustainable chemicals and materials.
+The aim was to find ways to produce sustainable chemicals and materials.

 Benefits of the IMPRESS concept:

 The IMPRESS consortium consists of 10 leading European companies as well as research, development and educational organisations.